-- 1. Adjust the 1st encoder to select which of the 8 rear panel analog outs you wish to assign an output signal path to.
+- Adjust the 1st encoder to select which of the 16 rear panel analog outs you wish to assign an output signal path to.

-- 2. Adjust the 3rd encoder to select an output path "category".
+- Adjust the 3rd encoder to select an output path "category".
 These categories include:

 - Off

 - Main (LRC) Mix

 - Mix Bus Outputs

 - Matrix Outputs

 - Direct Outs

 - Monitor

-- 3. Adjust the 4th encoder to select a specific output path, including:
+- Adjust the 4th encoder to select a specific output path, including:

-- 0ff
+- Off

 - Main L

 - Main R

 - Main C/M

 - Any of the 16 Mix Outputs

 - Any of the 6 matrix outputs

 - Any of the 32 direct outputs

 - Any of the 8 Auxiliary Outputs

 - Any of the FX Direct Outputs

 - Monitor L

 - Monitor R

 - Talkback

-- 4. Tap the 4th encoder to assign the selected output path, completing the process.
+- Tap the 4th encoder to assign the selected output path, completing the process.

 - 5. Adjust the 5th encoder to select the signal tap point for the output assignment.
 This determines where in the audio signal path the source is "tapped" as it is sent to the physical rear panel output.
 The available signal tap points include:

 - Input

 - Pre-EQ

 - Pre-Fader

 - Post-Fader

 - 6. Tap the 5th encoder to assign the selected signal tap point. - 7.
 Adjust the 6th encoder to adjust the amount of digital line delay applied to the output path as it is sent to the rear-panel physical output.
-As the amount of delay is adjusted, the current delay time is displayed in three different units of measurement: Feet, Meters, and Milliseconds.
+As the amount of delay is adjusted, the current delay time is displayed in three different units of measurement: Feet, Meters, and Milliseconds. - 8.
+Tap the 6th encoder to toggle delay on/off.
+The "delay" label illuminates when the delay is inserted into the signal path.